darekf77/tnp/docs/CI-CD.md

   <tr>
     <td><b>Cloud</b></td>
     <td>
-     Everything that *Manual* does, but triggered on remote on server.
+     Everything that <strong>Manual</strong> does, but triggered on remote on server.
     </td>
   </tr>
   <tr>